soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

-A collection of custom nodes for Unreal Engine's MetaSounds, downloadable as the *Branches* plugin for Windows and Mac.
+A collection of custom nodes for Unreal Engine's MetaSounds, available as the *Branches* plugin for Windows and Mac.

+To download, go to [https://github.com/matthewscharles/metasound-branches/](github.com/matthewscharles/metasound-branches/).

 # Nodes